aaronphillips7493/CLAW/README.md

 		chloro_assembly/reference

-	d) run {The Workflow}:
+	d) run CLAW (remember to specify the correct profile based on our system!):

 		snakemake --profile profiles/slurm --use-conda --keep-going

-#note: remember to specify the correct profile based on our system!

 4. If {The Workflow} fails, try modifying "randSeed" and/or "numberReads" in config.yml.
 You will need to delete the files in the following directories to re-run {The Workflow}: